 Christmas is the highlight of the Danish winter.
 Denmark is cold and very, very dark in December.
 The shortest day of the year only has six and a half hours of sunlight.
 Although dark, the streets fill with Christmas lights and deliciously sweet, buttery flavors.

 Firstly, Christmas itself is celebrated on the 24th of December.
-Families gather together to eat a traditional meal of roast duck or pork, boiled potatoes, red cabbage, and gravy.
-For dessert, they make risalamande, which is a creamy rice pudding with warm cherry sauce; in one bowl, there will be hiding a full almond nut.
+A Danish family will typically gather together to eat a traditional meal of roast duck or pork, boiled potatoes, red cabbage, and gravy.
+For dessert, they make risalamande, which is a creamy cold rice pudding with warm cherry sauce; in one bowl, there will be hiding a full almond nut.
 Whoever gets the almond wins a lovely present!

 Jumping into the New Year

 Danish New Year's traditions include standing on chairs, or anything really, right before the clock strikes 12.
-It is tradition to actually “jump” into the New Year.
+It is tradition to actually “jump” into the New Year on this public holiday.

 If you forget to jump into the new year, you'll have bad luck the entire year.
 Just make sure you jump carefully, particularly if you're in a room full of people who've had a few too many.
 Also, look out for fireworks.
 Danes don't do the 4th of July, so on New Year's Eve, they pack all the TNT you can imagine!